 Changes in teaching cultures that will help improve student performance and attitudes, and to reduce disparities in STEM outcomes between different EU countries are required.
 Enlivened Laboratories for Science, Technology, Education and Mathematics (EL-STEM) seeks to practically contribute towards meeting the 2020 EU target of reducing the number of underachievers in STEM education to below 13% and of motivating a bigger proportion of young Europeans to exhibit interest in STEM and to undertake scientific and technical studies and careers (Council of the EU, 2006).
 This practical contribution is expected to be achieved by integrating Augmented Reality (AR), or more generally Mixed Reality (MR), within secondary STEM education, to make the subjects more accessible and attractive for all children, and particularly those at special risk of exclusion from scientific studies and/or careers.
 AR is an innovative technology and, given its potential, it is already supported by the EU Commission.
 The Innovation Union-A Europe2020 Initiative, has funded several AR-related research projects in different fields including education (Martens, 2010).

-EL-STEM will develop, pilot test, and implement an innovative in-service teacher training program, that will offer EU secondary school STEM teachers with high quality professional development on how to effectively embed AR into instruction.
-The program will provide an innovative Methodological Framework and related AR/MR Learning Resources that will equip teachers with a wealth of practical experiences and methods of IBSE that can help foster children’s learning and motivation towards STEM-related studies and careers.
+EL-STEM developed, pilot tested, and implemented an innovative in-service teacher training program, that offered EU secondary school STEM teachers with high quality professional development on how to effectively embed AR into instruction.
+The program provided an innovative Methodological Framework and related AR/MR Learning Resources that equipped teachers with a wealth of practical experiences and methods of IBSE that can help foster children’s learning and motivation towards STEM-related studies and careers.